LKbryan777/simple-banking-app-v2/README.md

     flash("Transfer failed.
 Please verify recipient details.")
     return redirect(url_for('transfer'))
 ```
-Merged both "not found" and "inactive" recipient cases into one generic error message.
+Combined the "not found" and "inactive" recipient scenarios into a single generic error message.
-Prevents user enumeration by avoiding error message differences based on the validity of the recipient.
+This stops user enumeration by ensuring that the error messages remain the same regardless of the recipient's validity.
-Bonus: Adds a 1.5-second artificial delay to deter brute-force guessing attempts.
+Bonus: A 1.5-second artificial delay has been incorporated to discourage brute-force guessing attempts.

 ---

 #### */admin*

-1. **CSRF Risk via GET Requests for State-Changing Operations**
+1. **CSRF Vulnerability through GET Requests for Operations that Change State**
- `activate_user` and `deactivate_user` routes used the `GET` method to modify server-side data.
-An attacker could embed image tags or links to perform CSRF attacks and trigger unintended state changes (e.g., `img src="https://bank.com/admin/deactivate_user/5"`).
+The `activate_user` and `deactivate_user` endpoints utilized the `GET` method to alter data on the server side.
+An attacker could insert image tags or links to execute CSRF attacks, causing unwanted changes in state (e.g., `img src="https://bank.com/admin/deactivate_user/5"`).

 ***Improvements***
 ```python
 @app.route('/admin/activate_user/<int:user_id>', methods=['POST'])
 @app.route('/admin/deactivate_user/<int:user_id>', methods=['POST'])
 ```
-Uses POST for all state-changing routes.
+Utilizes POST for every route that alters the state.
-Mitigates CSRF risks by requiring deliberate form submissions with CSRF tokens (assuming Flask-WTF is used).
+Reduces CSRF threats by necessitating intentional form submissions with CSRF tokens (assuming Flask-WTF is implemented).

-2. **Account Enumeration and Duplicate Entry Risk in `create_account`**
+2.**Account Enumeration and Duplicate Entry Risk in `create_account`**

-No validation to check for existing usernames or emails during user creation.
-Allows creation of duplicate accounts, potential errors, and disclosure of registered usernames/emails via feedback timing or error messages.
+There is a lack of validation to verify existing usernames or emails when creating a user account.
+This enables the creation of duplicate accounts, which can lead to errors and the inadvertent exposure of registered usernames/emails through discrepancies in feedback timing or error messages.

 ***Improvements***
 ```python